declare-lab/.github/profile/README.md

 <h1> Hi! :wave::wave: </h1>

 Welcome fellow researchers to the DeCLaRe Lab!
-We hereby **DeCLaRe** our quest to breathe _cognitive_ and _language_ skills of human-like depth into machines by solving challenging NLP problems, such as dialogue comprehension and generation, commonsense reasoning, multimodal understanding, and more.
-Addressing such open research problems requires powerful, scalable, and data-hungry algorithms.
-As such, we develop cutting-edge neural models, based on sound linguistic concepts.
+We are a small academic research group working on interesting and challenging AI problems.
 To know more about our work, please browse our catalog of [publications](https://declare-lab.github.io/publications/).
+Want to be part of the team?
+Please drop us an [email](sporia@sutd.edu.sg).

 <h1> And here is our Team Declare! :smiley: </h1>